janearc/cooking/recipes/coffee/pour-over.md

 - measuring your water with a scale (1ml == 1g) makes everything lots easier and more precise.

 - this means you should probably put the whole thing on a scale and use your tare button in between steps. either use a known quantity of water when pouring into the chemex (e.g., a flask with graduations of ml), or weigh the chemex with the wet filter & coffee on the scale, and tare it and pour until the weight of the chemex increases by the amount of water you intend to pour into it. either way, you are precisely controlling the amount of water going in.

-- coffee changes taste over a range of temperatures. personally i prefer my coffee to be slightly cooler than what comes out of my kettle. coffees with "brighter", "fruitier", etc notes, will do better being slightly cooler, whereas more robust coffees with darker roasts or heavy tasting notes like chocolate will do fine at hotter temperatures. i tend to brew my coffee around 203&deg;F. Using a temperature probe (and at home I use a temperature holding electric kettle), I've noticed that this means there is a drop to about 177&deg;F to the kettle I am using to do the "pour-over" into the grounds, and by the time it is in my cup, it is *144&deg;F*. i say all this to point out that, while we consider coffee to be a *hot* beverage, it should never be so hot as to even burn your tongue when prepared this way.

 - the vessel you drink it out of changes the way it tastes, just like with wine and bourbon. so you can drink your pour-over out of a travel thermos, and it will stay warm longer, but you will miss some of the experience of having your nose in a mug, and some of the delicate or subtle notes will be missing. you may want to try an actual fluted teacup.